Our guide to the downtown area of Queenstown

 The Village Green area is a small but perfectly formed landscaped area with terraced lawns and a stream running through the middle.
 By midday, you can expect to see people enjoying their lunch while later on the day the bars that surround the green, are a great place to take advantage of cheap drinks with the happy hours on offer.
 During the Winter Festival (Late June) it's also the home of a temporary ice rink for skaters to enjoy.

 A short walk from the beach area, Queenstown Gardens provide a haven away from all the action.
 Immaculate lawns, a large water feature, a rose garden, sculptures and glorious views of Lake Wakatipu await.
-There’s also a Frisbee golf course which attracts fun and serious Frisbee players!
+There are also a Frisbee golf course which attracts fun and serious Frisbee players!

 St Omer Park: